Money Isn’t Just About Money

 - Traditional: Often emphasizes wealth accumulation as the primary goal.

-- Holistic: Aims for overall life satisfaction, with financial goals supporting broader life objectives.
+- Whole-Person: Aims for overall life satisfaction, with financial goals supporting broader life objectives.

 Decision-making: